bbkane/bbkane.github.io/_posts/2021-01-30-Career-Engineering-By-Tracking-Work-Faster-With-Command-Line-Jira.md

 ---
 layout: default
-title: Career Engineering: Tracking Work Faster With Command Line Jira
+title: Career Engineering By Tracking Work Faster With Command Line Jira
 ---

 Thank you Matt Doar and Josiah Bradley for reviewing this post.